Another Word For SHOW

 Noun : A number of things that follow on one after the other or are connected one after the other.

-Noun : (broadcasting) A television or radio program which consists of several episodes that are broadcast in regular intervals
+Noun : (broadcasting) A television or radio program consisting of several episodes that are broadcast at regular intervals.

 determine